TheWildHustle/Compliance-Wallet/README.md

 # Compliance-Wallet
 The most compliant Bitcoin wallet in the space.

 Welcome to the Compliance Wallet repository!
 This GitHub project aims to create a unique Bitcoin wallet experience with a focus on compliance and NGU.
 Our goal is to develop a wallet that prioritizes adherence to regulatory requirements while providing users with an intuitive interface.
+The wallet is good because its open source.

 Future Features: